Adrift001/ZBar/iphone/doc/install.rst

 If you are using an older version of the *SDK* (NB, skip to the next section if you are currently using Mercurial), upgrading is straightforward:

-1. Delete the current ZBarSDK group from your project.
+1. Delete the current ATBarSDK group from your project.
 You should choose to delete the files if you copied them into your project.
-2. Drag the new ZBarSDK from the DMG into your project.
+2. Drag the new ATBarSDK from the DMG into your project.

 Clean out and rebuild your project with the new version.